 Please review the Faculty of Medicine MD Undergraduate Admissions Statistics summary for an indication of competitive scores.
 It is recommended that self-identified Aboriginal applicants achieve competitive MCAT scores.
 These scores will be reviewed at the discretion of the Aboriginal Admissions Sub-Committee.

 Click the link for information about online registration for the MCAT exam.
-MCAT scores must be received by October 1.
-The last accepted MCAT test date is August 31 of the application year.
-In the event that your scores from an August exam date are not available for release before October 1, please contact the Admissions Office before this deadline.
+MCAT scores must be received by October 1, 2018.
+The latest accepted MCAT test date is August 25, 2018.
+The August 31, 2018 MCAT sitting will not be accepted for the 2018/2019 application cycle.

 Please note: UBC is not a part of the American Medical College Application Service (AMCAS).
 You must therefore specify that you want your test results released to UBC.
 This can only be done AFTER your results have been sent to you.
 Please use the MCAT Score Reporting System to send your scores to UBC; refer to the Help Questions within the Score Reporting System for specific instructions.
 Applicants are strongly encouraged to review the '"Scores Sent to Institutions" option to confirm that results have been successfully sent to UBC.